 Sourdough is coming to the forefront of bread production.
-It is the buzz word in the bread industry right now as sales of mass produced bread have been falling for several years.
+It is the buzz word in the bread industry right now as sales of mass-produced bread have been falling for several years.
 There is a huge interest in developing sourdough as most manufactures realise that to go forward they need to look back.
 There is a very real situation as the use of sourdough, the name and the benefits of long slow fermented bread been hijacked by the corporates.
-There are several large corporates who are producing mixes that allow mass production of fake loaves, and numbers are ever increasing.
+There are several large corporates who are producing mixes that allow mass production of fake loaves, and numbers are ever-increasing.

-Last year I was handed a packet of instant sourdough flavour from one of the Directors of a largest yeast manufactures.
+Last year I was handed a packet of instant sourdough flavour from one of the Directors of the largest yeast manufactures.
 Just add this to your normal dough and hey presto – instant sourdough.
 I was horrified.
-He, on the other hand seemed amused by my convictions that sourdough should be made traditionally.
+He, on the other hand, seemed amused by my convictions that sourdough should be made traditionally.
 My convictions that sourdough should be made using just flour, water, salt and a live starter and not mass manufactured with additives is right at the foundation of what I believe in.
-My fear is that one day artisan bakers won’t be selling sourdough, that additive laden, biologically inactive sourdough will become the norm … and bakers will have to justify their product and sell ” real sourdough.”
+My fear is that one day artisan bakers won’t be selling sourdough, that additive-laden, biologically inactive sourdough will become the norm … and bakers will have to justify their product and sell ” real sourdough.”

+Given that I teach the mechanisms of how sourdough facilitates easier digestion, lower symptoms of IBS and more regulated blood sugar and I felt that the manufacturing of sourdough needed protecting – now.
 I complained to the food standards agency.
 They replied that they could not help as there is no legal definition of Sourdough so in January last year I approached my MP Chris Heaton Harris .

 I explained that the lack of a designation means that large corporates are able to manufacture and sell fake loaves with total impunity.
-The mass manufacturers are even use terms that steal the efforts of real artisan bakers.
-I explained that real bread bakers are not able to compete on a level playing field, and that consumers are being sold sourdough that does not have any of the unique properties of true sourdough bread.
+The mass manufacturers even use terms that steal the efforts of real artisan bakers.
+I explained that real bread bakers are not able to compete on a level playing field and that consumers are being sold sourdough that does not have any of the unique properties of true sourdough bread.
 Two of which as the improved digestibility and the manageability of blood sugar levels.
 I backed up these facts with studies.
 Chris Heaton Harris was brilliant and then asked in the early summer if I could meet with several MP’s in Parliament.
 I asked the #realbread campaign to come to this meeting and we made a solid case that my MP took to DEFRA.

-We successfully managed to get the points across and George he agreed to look further in to this and consider a designation for Sourdough.
+The meeting was supposed to be 20 minutes and I am delighted to say that the meeting ended up being almost and hour and half.
+I successfully managed to get the points across and George he agreed to look further in to this and consider a designation for Sourdough.
 I’m delighted to say that we are meeting with DEFRA this month to discuss more specifics later this month.

-It it not an easy task to produce a definition of sourdough that protects the consumer and the artisan baker.
+It is not an easy task to produce a definition of sourdough that protects both the consumer and the artisan baker.
 The French though, have defined their Pain de Levain in their Decree n° 93-1074 of 13 September 1993 made for the application of the law of 1 August 1905 with regard to certain categories of bread, and included sourdough as follows.